 - define meaningful clinician participation in their activity, describe the mechanism for identifying clinicians who meet the requirements, and provide participant completion information.

 The MIPS improvement activity criteria are well-aligned with the ACCME Accreditation Criteria and may align with your CME mission and program.
-You may already be delivering activities that will fulfill the criteria.
+You may already be delivering activities that fulfill the MIPS criteria, as well as fulfilling requirements for Maintenance of Certification and other professional expectations.
 Delivering CME that counts for MIPS within the already existing framework of a clinician’s educational home could streamline and demystify the process for clinician participation.
+Here are action steps to consider that may help you to support your learners and your organizations as they navigate payment reform.

 The following resources are available on the CMS website: